CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ## Overview

 In this project I played the role of a Security Operations Center *(SOC)* analyst for a small company, called Virtual Space Industries *(VSI)*.
 Tasked with monitoring an Apache web server, that hosts the administrative webpage; and a Windows operating system, which runs many of VSI’s back-end operations.
-I employed Splunk to craft a monitoring environment, developing tailored reports, alerts, dashboards, and an add-on app to fortify the security of this fictitional  organization.
-A pivotal element of this project entailed simulating an attack to gauge the efficacy of my monitoring solutions.
-Subsequent to the simulated attack, I conducted an analysis to evaluate the system's performance in detecting and mitigating the threat.
-The culmination of this effort was presented to my cybersecurity bootcamp class, to offer insights for enhancing cybersecurity within a broader organizational context. <add docs here>
+Working as a small group, we employed Splunk to craft a monitoring environment, developing tailored reports, alerts, dashboards, and an add-on app to fortify the security of this fictitional organization.
+A pivotal element of this project entailed simulating an attack to gauge the efficacy of our monitoring solutions.
+Following the simulated attack, we conducted an analysis of the system's performance in detecting and mitigating the threat(s).
+The culmination of this effort was later presented to our cybersecurity bootcamp class, to offer insights for enhancing cybersecurity within a broader organizational context. <add docs here>

 ## Equipment and Tools